-- Choose a monologue which contrasts in some way with the monologue we will e-mail to you.
+- Choose a monologue which contrasts in some way with the monologue you select from the package we send

 - Choose a monologue from a play which you have not performed.
 We want to see your interpretation of the monologue, rather than a director's version.